 2018 Democratic primary results: Maloney 59%, Suraj Patel 41%

 It seems like everyone has their eyes on Rep. Carolyn Maloney’s three-borough seat, thanks to attorney and political operative Suraj Patel’s spirited 2018 primary challenge that exposed the 14-term congresswoman’s political vulnerabilities as the embodiment of the Upper East Side’s old-guard Democratic establishment.
-Patel will be challenging her once again but this time it won’t be one-on-one.
-Erica Vladimer, a 32-year-old New York City budget staffer who gained prominence as a founding member of the state capitol’s Sexual Harrassment Working Group who accused state Sen. Jeff Klein of forcibly kissing her, has announced a run, saying it’s time for new blood.
-Ditto Lauren Ashcraft, a 30-year-old JP Morgan project manager and comedianliving in Queens who’s running on a left-leaning platform of getting money out of politics.
-Peter Harrison, a housing activist and democratic socialist, will also be challenging Maloney from the left.
-Dawn Smalls, an attorney whose 2019 New York City public advocate campaign impressed many politicos despite a sixth-place finish, is also considering a run, after reportedly creating an exploratory committee in May, but her fledgling campaign has been quiet ever since.
+Patel, a political activist and NYU business professor, will be challenging her once again, but this time it won’t be one-on-one.
+Also on the ballot will be Lauren Ashcraft, a 30-year-old comedian and former JPMorgan Chase & Co. project manager living in Queens, who’s running on a left-leaning platform of getting money out of politics, and Peter Harrison, a housing activist and Democratic Socialist, who will also be challenging Maloney from the left.
+Maloney won the primary comfortably in 2018, and the conditions may be even more favorable for the newly minted Oversight Committee chairwoman this year.

 Congressional District 13